 Truth: there's nothing fun about having your skirt cling to your body.
 Not only can it feel uncomfortable, but it also prevents the skirt from hanging as intended.
 But with a simple handmade slip you designed yourself, you can rock any skirt with style — meaning this old classic just became a wardrobe must-have once more.

 Go retro and stitch high-waisted underwear that's totally comfortable and classic, not to mention customizable thanks to the ability to mix and match woven and knit fabrics.
 And if you have leftover fabric post-project, there's great news: you can use it to make a matching vintage-inspired bralette, meaning you'll never have to scour the lingerie section for perfect-fitting undergarments ever again.

 Sewing your own bras can be intimidating, but there are so many reasons to do it.
 Not only does it call for such little fabric — making it a great way to use up fabric scraps or splurge on something fancy — but it's also a good way to save money.
 After all, store-bought bras are expensive!

 Elastic is one of the great inventions of the modern era.
-Think about it: We no longer need suspenders to hold up our pants, or garters to hold up our socks and stockings.
-Getting squirmy babies dressed is way less of a struggle.
-And the stretch of elastic makes clothing easier to wear — not to mention way more comfortable — whether you're sewing underwear, building bathing suits or constructing workout clothes.
+Think about it: we no longer need suspenders to hold up pants, or garters to keep socks and stockings in place.
+Plus, the stretch of elastic (especially in a waistband) makes clothing easier to wear — not to mention way more comfortable — whether you're sewing underwear, DIYing a bathing suit or constructing workout clothes.

 Fact: your most comfy undies could very well be the ones you sew yourself.
 It's all about how you decide to finish your edges — after all, nobody wants a pair that digs in or falls down.